 - Mars was first recorded by Egyptian Astronomers in the Second Millennium BC.

 - The planet is named after the Roman god of war.
 The Greeks called it Ares, their name for the god of war.
-The name was given because of the planet’s distinct red colour, which is reminiscent of blood.
+The name was given because of the planet’s distinct red color, which is reminiscent of blood.
 On the other hand, Chinese astronomers had referred to Mars as the ‘fire star,’ while the Egyptians called it ‘the red one.’

 - The Viking Landers were the first spacecraft to land on Mars.
 This happened in 1976.
 The spacecraft collected samples of the planet’s surface to determine the microorganisms and compounds present.